From time to time I’ve served my sites from multiple servers around the world.

 If you have Geo-restricted content, this is also a common way to utilize Anycast while still “containing” visitors within the intended region.

 There are some downsides.
 Your complexity shoots up, and you get virtually all the disadvantages of each system.
 Not to mention you generally need a number of /24 blocks to reliably do this on IPv4.

 Final Thoughts and Conclusion

 Having tried both GeoDNS and now Anycast, I was surprised to find the overall (total) performance differences so minimal.
 Turns out I didn’t have Anycast routing going so crazy that it ballooned the total numbers, and I also didn’t have a bunch of hidden issues via GeoDNS that Anycast was about to fix either.
 Sure, a few areas with non-ideal routing, and a bit of nicer routing in other areas that couldn’t have been pulled off via Geo DNS, but for the most part it evened out in the grand scheme of things.

 Bots and web crawlers in particular are usually directed a little better with Anycast – they usually only have the country indicated in GeoIP databases (no state/city) so with GeoDNS they simply end up at whatever is set as the DEFAULT server.

-As far as users go: I’m not sure how many will notice a difference.
-I do get my share of A1 (anonymous country code) visitors so at the very least Anycast should help route some of them to a nearby location.
+As far as users go: I doubt anyone noticed a difference.
+I do get my share of A1 (anonymous country code) visitors so at the very least Anycast should have helped route some of them to a nearby location.
 Little gains exist in some areas, but probably not substantial enough for most visitors to notice compared to the previous GeoDNS setup.

 Cost wise, you can do GeoDNS really cheap.
 Grab a few low end boxes from whatever mix of providers you want, hit up Route 53, and have at it.